Bunny Yeager’s Net Worth: How Rich Was the Pin-Up Photographer?

 Although Bunny mostly did pin-up shoots, some of her safer work was featured in mainstream magazines too, including Cosmopolitan, Esquire, Redbook, and Women’s Wear Daily, among others.
 However, the best example of her mainstream work is on the posters of James Bond’s 1962 film ‘Dr. No’ because she was behind the camera for all the stills of actress Ursula Andress in her bikini.
 Things changed for the “World’s Prettiest Photographer” in the 1970s as the concept of outright pornographic images/visuals became rather common, yet she did not step away from the industry.

 Bunny tried to continue doing pin-up shoots, but once she realized they were fading away, she transformed into a photography educator, a contributing writer turned author, and a studio owner.
-She took headshots, family portraits, occasion images, and much more, all the while also making media appearances and teaching classes in the hopes of inspiring a new generation of photographers.
+She took headshots, family portraits, event images, and much more, all while making media appearances and teaching classes to inspire a new generation of photographers.
 She even evolved into the Founding Editor-Publisher of a trade magazine for entertainment professionals called Florida Stage & Screen, and continued to use film cameras at every step of the way.
 As for Bunny’s books, she published over 24 titles throughout her career, including ‘Camera in Jamaica,’ ‘The Amazing 600 Calorie Model’s Diet,’ ‘How I Photograph Myself,’ How I Photograph Nudes,’ ‘Flirts of the Fifties,’ ‘Bikini Girls of the 1960s,’ and several postcard books, among many others.

 Bunny Yeager’s Net Worth

 Bunny Yeager sadly passed away from congestive heart failure at the age of 85 on May 25, 2014, in Miami, Florida, which had been her home from the time she was just 17 years old.
 She left behind two daughters, grandchildren, and a lifetime of work that had started being internationally celebrated only a few years prior, as the Andy Warhol Museum did an exhibition of the same.
-While many industry insiders knew how prominent she was as an artist/photographer throughout the 1950s and 1960s, the mainstream world got to know of her through the museum as well as social media in 2010.
-The exhibition was titled The Legendary Queen of the Pin Up, giving way for several other museums/galleries to also curate events starring her hard work and how it broke bounds.
+While many industry insiders knew how prominent she was as an artist/photographer throughout the 1950s and 1960s, the mainstream world came to know of her through the museum and social media in 2010.
+The exhibition was titled The Legendary Queen of the Pin Up, giving several other museums/galleries the opportunity to also curate events highlighting her hard work and how it broke boundaries.

 In other words, Bunny served as a model, photographer, and author until she simply couldn’t, making her career span nearly seven decades and countless phases.
-She was even an actress for a while, having done 3 adult films with her first husband in the early to mid-1960s before appearing in ‘Lady in Cement’ (1968) and ‘Harry & Son’ (1984).
+She was even an actress for a while, having done a handful of adult-themed independent films in the early to mid-1960s before appearing in ‘Lady in Cement’ (1968) and ‘Harry & Son’ (1984).
 According to records, these films didn’t do much for her financially, but she was already rather comfortable at the time since she was likely earning $1,000 per day per project, which was a lot back then.
 As per ‘Naked Ambition,’ she struggled as the decades passed and things slowed down for her, but her studio in Miami’s Wynwood Art District kept her afloat.
 Hence, taking all these aspects into account, along with her assets like her Miami Shore home, potential investments, and expenses as a family woman, along with royalties from her books and the value of her then-unsold archive, we believe she had a net worth of $3 million at the time of her death.

 Read More: Judit Polgár’s Net Worth: How Rich is the Chess Grandmaster?